Alphonso mango: Origin

 The variety is named after Afonso de Albuquerque, a distinguished militarian and viceroy of Portuguese India from 1509 to 1515.
 Jesuit missionaries introduced grafting on mango trees in Portuguese Goa, to produce varieties like Alphonso.
-In 1563, Garcia da Orta wrote of Alphonsos grown in Portuguese Bombay, which were to be presented to the governor (viceroy) in Goa.
 The Portuguese loved the flavour of the fruit and replicated it using the grafting technique.
 Alphonso is also one of the most expensive varieties of mango, and is grown mainly in the Konkan region of western India - Maharashtra, Goa and Karnataka.
 It is grown in the Valsad and Navsari districts of South Gujarat.